-- Spices-the spices are straight forward, cinnamon, cumin, cayenne pepper.
-PRO TIP: spices are usually cheaper when you purchase them in the bulk section of your grocery store.
-If you need spice containers, they are usually stocked at the grocery store, or you can save the old container and refill them.
+- Spices-the spices are straightforward, cinnamon, cumin, cayenne pepper.
+PRO TIP: spices are usually cheaper when you purchase them at the grocery store's bulk section.
+If you need spice containers, they are typically stocked at the grocery store, or save the old container and refill them.

 How to make spiced pecans:

 Add the sugar and spices to the egg whites and combine.

 Add the nuts and combine them with egg white spice mixture.

 Line a 12'x18" sheet pan with parchment paper.
 Spread the pecans on the paper in a single layer.
-Roast at 300° F for 20 minutes then flip the nuts and bake for an additional 20 minutes.
+Roast at 300° F for 20 minutes, then flip the nuts and bake for an additional 20 minutes.
 Cool the nuts completely.
 The coating will harden as they cool.